Traidcraft-Exchange/Code-for-Campaigns/README.md

 # Campaign Scripts

-Scripts to help us with campaigns
+Javascript scripts to help us with campaigns